 The gods may also simply be a poetic mirror of the existing clan structure of the time.
 They may represent a family conflict that would be all too familiar to any Old Norse family unit.
 The myths detail proper conduct between kinsmen, and illustrate the chaotic results of flaunting this code of conduct and clan ties.

 As a blended family, the Æsir are a good representation of the people of the time.
-As the Norse and Germanic culture spread throughout Europe, neighbouring people’s were absorbed into the whole, and their gods came with them.
+As the Norse and Germanic cultures spread throughout Europe, neighbouring people’s were absorbed into the whole, and their gods came with them.
 Take the Saami of Finland, for instance, who most likely contributed the god Ullr to the Asgardian pantheon.
-As a head deity of the Saami, Ullr has many “chieftan” traits and responsibilities in common with Óðin, the head of the Æsir.
+As a head deity of his own people (whoever they may have been), Ullr has many “chieftan” traits and responsibilities in common with Óðinn, the head of the Æsir.
 Once absorbed by the Norse, Ullr is given a secondary place in his new family, but his original traits are still there.
-Gods such as Týr and Heimdallr may have joined the Asgard family in the same manner.
+Gods such as Týr and Heimdallr may have joined the Ásgard family in the same manner.

 Signs and Symbols